Darwin locals are fortunate to be within relatively easy reach of some of my favourite National Parks in Australia.

 Florence Falls is a double-plunge waterfall leading to a popular swimming hole.
 There is a steep staircase down to the pools passing through a lovely viewing point, but it’s not to strenuous.

 Otherwise you can take the walk down to the falls from the car park via Shady Creek track.
 We didn’t get to do it, but it’s meant to be very pretty.
 And you can walk between Florence Falls and Buley Rockholes.
+The Litchfield waterfalls were simply amazing to see.

 3. Wangi Falls